AdoriZahard/hi3er/docs/index.md

 Buff | Load
 :----: | :----:
 When the stage timer is paused, Total DMG received by all enemies on the field increases by 20% for 15s.
-Triggering it again resets the duration.| 15
+Triggering it again resets the duration. | 15
-When a Support and Deployed Valkyrie are of matching type, all enemies on the field take 10% more Total DMG. | 15
+For every 60 SP restored, Total DMG received by enemies on the field increases by 10%.
+2 stacks max.
+Duration: 15s.
+Triggering it again resets the duration. | 15

 !!! note
-    Effective for 6.1
+    Effective for 6.1 2nd Half.

 Time | Remembrance Sigil | FC Support Skill
 :----: | :----: | :----: